Aleqyan666/DS116-TUMO-PROJECT/README.md

-# Student Engagement and Performance Segmentation at TUMO
+# Data-Driven Insights into Student Behavior and Performance at TUMO

 This project presents a **learning analytics framework** to explore student behavior, performance, and engagement at the [TUMO Center for Creative Technologies](https://tumo.org/).
 By integrating and analyzing multiple sources of student data, we aim to uncover meaningful patterns that can support evidence-based decisions to improve student outcomes.